HatulaPro/shmedit/README.md

   - Notice that Shmedit is still in development, so many useful features (such as copy & paste) do not exist yet.

+  - `mem`: The editor's memory.

   - Keys:
     - You can write by simply typing letters and numbers.
 Pretty normal.
     - `Delete`, `Remove` keys - Just like you'd expect.
-    - `Ctrl + Delete`: Remove the word to the right of your cursor.
+    - `Ctrl + Delete`: Remove the word to the right of your cursor and saves its contents in `mem`.
     - `Ctrl + Remove`: Remove the word to the left of your cursor.
     - `Left`, `Right`, `Up`, `Down` keys: Standard navigation.
     - `Ctrl + Left`, `Ctrl + Right`: Move one whole word to that direction.